WendyAnthony/Code_Each_Day/Code-Projects-2021.md

 **Thoughts:**
 - time to try out some of these new R links / packages
-- just add new text to Wordcloud global file
+- just add new text file to Wordcloud global file, and include file.txt in the same directory as global.r ui.r server.r

 **Links to code work:**
 - [R Resource Links @ github.io](https://wendyanthony.github.io/R_Stats_Links-io.html)